TransparentSelf/transparentself.github.io/_posts/2021-10-17-what-about-uxui.md

 image: uxui.png
 ---

 Hi, my name is Aron.
 This is my minimalist UX/UI "portfolio" designed to lend me a dreamjob in UX design.
-The purpose of this page is to provide you with a simple, clean, content-focused "portfolio" for an entry level UX/UI position.
+The purpose of the whole page is to provide you with a simple, clean, content-focused "portfolio" for an entry level UX/UI position.
 But before we do that you might be asking yourself.

 ## Why UX design?